 Number of awards: variable

-Corus Radio (formerly 99.1 Fresh Radio and 99.1 Groove FM Jazz Radio) has made a contribution of $40,000 to establish an endowment fund in support of Jazz awards in the Marcel A. Desautels Faculty of Music.
+Corus Radio (formerly 99.1 Fresh Radio and 99.1 Groove FM Jazz Radio) has made a contribution to establish an endowment fund in support of Jazz awards in the Marcel A. Desautels Faculty of Music.
 The annual interest will be used to offer four separate awards.

 1. Corus Radio Jazz Major Scholarship